NBA Trade Rumors: Nuggets Could Make ‘Compelling Offer’ To Wizards For Bradley Beal, Per ‘Bleacher Report’

 — NBC Sports Wizards (@NBCSWizards) August 7, 2019

-Bradley Beal may not be on the level of LeBron James, Kawhi Leonard, or Kevin Durant, but Bailey believes that adding him to the core of Jamal Murray, Will Barton, Paul Millsap, and Nikola Jokic would turn the Nuggets into a legitimate title contender in the deep Western Conference.
+Beal may not be on the level of LeBron James, Kawhi Leonard, or Kevin Durant, but Bailey believes that adding him to the core of Jamal Murray, Will Barton, Paul Millsap, and Nikola Jokic would turn the Nuggets into a legitimate title contender in the deep Western Conference.
 Beal would give the Nuggets a very reliable scoring option who knows how to efficiently play alongside other NBA superstars.
 Last season, the 26-year-old shooting guard averaged 25.6 points, 5.0 rebounds, 5.5 assists, and 1.5 steals while shooting 47.5 percent from the field and 35.1 percent from beyond the arc.

 To acquire Bradley Beal, Bailey suggested that the Nuggets could offer a trade package including Michael Porter Jr., Gary Harris, Juan Hernangomez, and future draft picks to the Wizards.
 The proposed trade deal works on ESPN‘s NBA Trade Machine.
 If the trade becomes a reality, it will not only be beneficial for the Nuggets but also for the Wizards.